S3-working-group/s3-practical-guide/S3-practical-guide.md

 A simple way to qualify whether or not a driver falls within an organization's domain is by checking:

-_Would it help the organization if we respond to this situation / driver? or would it harm us if we don't?_
+_Would it help the organization if we respond to this driver?
+Or would it harm us if we don't?_

 ---

-### Review of Drivers

-It's also important to review the driver.
-Helpful questions for a review include:

-Is the description of the situation still correct?
-Do we still associate the same needs with the situation?
-Is the driver still within our domain?
-Is the driver still relevant?

----

 ## Pattern 1.2: Navigate Via Tension

-**Individuals identify and account for organizational drivers by investigating tension they experience.**
+**Pay attention to tension you experience in relation to the organization, investigate the cause and pass on any organizational drivers you discover to the appropriate domain.**

-**Challenges and opportunities** for an organization are revealed by people bringing awareness to the reasons for tension they experience.
+**Challenges and opportunities** for an organization are revealed by people bringing awareness to the reasons why they experience tension.

 **Note:** In this context, a _tension_ is a personal experience: a symptom of dissonance between an individual's perception of a situation, and their expectations (or preferences).